BlackGirlTravel.com :: Travel Tip

 O Review the US Tips for Traveling Abroad

 O Passport valid for at least 6 months after your return date with a photocopy - Leave an extra copy with your emergency contact at home.
+Bring a photo copy with you to Italy.

 O Tour Itinerary: Leave an extra copy with your emergency contact at home.